TejveerSingh13/ML-AI-python/README.md

 - **TF-IDF** (Term Frequency-Incerse Document Frequency) : TF-IDF is used to solve the problem that can be casued by the above method.
 IDf includes the occurance of term in each document too. tf is simple it is the count of the term is is multipled by idf which is calculated by total no of documents divded by the number of documents that countains a word and calculating the logarithm.

 ## Trees
-The splitting cretria in a tree is also known as information gain.
+The splitting cretria in a tree is also known as information gain.entropy and information gain are the mathematical methods of choosing the best split.
 ### 1. Decision Tree
 Pruninig : a method to shorten the leaf to avoid over fitting.
 **Gini impurity**- Mathematical measurement of how "pure" the information in a data set is.
 By pure it means the data containing more data for a specific class. eg red and blue data the less red and more blue means the data is more pure wrt to blue data.
 We use gini impurity in decision tree to minimize gini impurity / maximize gini purity at the leaf node. <- **IMPORTANT!!**